MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 >   Similar to other components in the architecture, capture all relevant metrics and logs from various networking components, such as the virtual network, subnets, network security groups, firewalls, load balancers, and others.
 Aggregate, visualize, and analyze them in your dashboards, creating alerts on important events.
 >
 > - **Include networking in your failure mitigation strategy**.
-Rolling back changes isn't applicable to VNets as they are part of the core infrastructure and don't usually undergo upgrades.
 VNets and subnets are deployed initially and typically remain unchanged, making rollbacks difficult.
+However, you have optimize your recovery by following a few strategies:
 >
-> - **Strive for simple operations**.
-Simplified networks are easier to monitor, troubleshoot, and maintain, reducing the workload for IT teams.
-For example, if your topology is hub-spoke, then stick to the typical layout.
-Don't complicate the architecture by mixing approaches.
+>   Duplicate networking infrastructure in advance, especially for hybrid setups.
+Ensure separate routes in different regions are ready to communicate with each other beforehand.
+Replicate and maintain consistent network security groups (NSGs) and Azure Firewall rules across both primary and disaster recovery (DR) sites.
+This process can be time-consuming and requires approval, but doing it in advance helps prevent issues and failures.
+Make sure you test the networking stack in the DR site.
 >
+>   Avoid overlapping IP address ranges between your production and DR networks.
+By maintaining distinct IP ranges, you can simplify network management and expedite the transition during a failover event.
+>
+>   Consider the tradeoffs between cost and reliability.
+For more information, see [Tradeoffs](#tradeoffs).
+>
+> - **Offload network operations to central teams**.
+Centralize management and governance of networking infrastructure, where possible.
+For example, in a hub-spoke topology, services like Azure Firewall, ExpressRoute, DNS, and others that are intended for shared use are placed in the hub network.
+That networking stack should be centrally managed taking the burden off the workload team.
+>
+>   Even in the spoke network, offload the administration of the VNet to the central team.
+Minimize network operations to what is pertinent to the workload, such as management of NSGs.
+>
+>   Keep the central teams informed of any necessary changes in the workload that might impact configuration of the shared resources.
+>
+>  - **Prefer service names  over IP addresses**.
+When defining routes, use service names or aliases instead of specific IP addresses.
+This approach ensures reliability because IP addresses can change but the configuration doesn't need to.
+Also, it helps overcome limits on the number of routes or rules you can set by using more generic names.
+>
 > - **Right-size your subnets** (@jose recommendation?).
 When allocating subnets, it's important to strike a balance between size and scalability.
 You want subnets to be large enough to accommodate projected growth.
 However, avoid making them excessively large.
 You might need to carve out more subnets for new components in your workload.
 >
 > - For environments with limited private IP addresses (RFC 1918) availability, consider using IPv6.
+> - Use the right tooling.

 | Recommendation|Benefit|
 |-----------|-------- |